 In a business context, self-help resources are everything.
 User manuals for new employees, webinars for getting set up and hands-on training are the norm for Passwork’s competitors.
 Although there are many other aspects of the service we like, its support is severely lacking.

 Passwork gets a lot right, offering an accessible interface and useful features for businesses.
 However, it misses in a lot of areas, too.
 The price is too high for large businesses and the support is mediocre, to say the least.
 That, combined with a lack of multi-factor authentication options, makes Passwork a decent password manager, though far from the best.

 What do you think of Passwork?
-Are you going to give the five-day free trial a shot?
+Are you going to give the seven-day free trial a shot?
 Let us know in the comments below and, as always, thanks for reading.

 - Passwork is a business password manager that offers cloud and self-hosted password management.
 It supports anywhere between one to 100 users, with support for user counts beyond 100 through a direct quote.

 - No, Passwork is not free.
-There’s a limited five-day trial for Passwork’s Cloud subscription, but that’s it.
+There’s a limited seven-day trial for Passwork’s Cloud subscription, but that’s it.
 If you’re interested in the Self-Hosting options, Passwork offers a limited refund window depending on your plan.
-The Start plan offers a week to receive a refund, while Standard and Premium offer two weeks.